 Then, a metric will be used to describe the number and the proportion of the adapted antibiotic prescriptions.

-Clinical outcomes include mortality defined as death occurring during the patient's hospital stay or the length of stay defined as the duration between the admission date and discharge date from the hospital (
+Clinical outcomes include mortality defined as death occurring during the patient's hospital stay or the length of stay defined as the duration between the admission date and discharge date from the hospital (Supplemental material 2 and 4).

-Microbiological outcomes include a description of the bacteria isolated by culture, bacterial resistance rates as well as the delay between the sample being collected and the laboratory results communicated to the prescriber (in days).
+Microbiological outcomes include a description of the bacteria isolated by culture, bacterial resistance rates as well as the delay between the sample being collected and the laboratory results communicated to the prescriber (in days and hours).

 Setting and laboratory capacity